 As of 1967, 16 states had still not repealed anti-miscegenation laws that forbid interracial marriages.
 Mildred and Richard Loving were residents of one such state, Virginia.
 They had fallen in love and wanted to get married.

 Under Virginia’s laws, however, Richard, a white man, could not marry Mildred, a woman of African American and Native American descent.
-The two travelled to Washington D.C. where they could be married, but they were arrested under a Virginia state law that prohibited inter-racial marriage.
+The two traveled to Washington D.C. where they could be married, but when they returned home, they were arrested under a Virginia state law that prohibited inter-racial marriage.